 As you travel, exercise the same caution and awareness that you would in a large American city.
-Don't be overly nervous or suspicious, but keep your eyes open.
-If you are venturing out after dark, go with one or two other people.

 Carry a one-day supply of cash, and your passport, in a travel pouch.
-Don't leave valuables unattended in your hotel room.
-Most hotels will offer use of a hotel safe at the front desk or an electronic in-room safe (for which you can set your own personal number).
-Please utilize this.
+Don't leave valuables unattended in your hotel room - use a room safe as needed.

-Pickpockets may create a sudden distraction.
 In any sort of puzzling street situation, try to keep one hand on your wallet or money belt.
-If an encounter with a local turns out to be long and complicated and involves money or your valuables, be very careful.